 3 Step Guide to Get Started with Mindful Meditation - For IT Folks

 One of the perks that comes bundled with an IT employee's package (in addition to good salary and benefits) is stress.
 An individual's mileage may vary but it's a given for the majority of folks working in IT.
-The good news is that there is a simple and effective way to train yourself to be able to manage it well - with a simple mindful meditation.
+The good news is that there is a simple and effective way to train yourself to be able to manage it well - mindful meditation.

 What is meditation?
-Simply put meditation is like a Machine Learning model for your brain that you build but instead of training it with past data to predict future outcomes, you do it with present data happening in your body to sit still.
+Simply put meditation is like a Machine Learning model for your brain but instead of training it with past data to predict future outcomes, you do it with present data happening in your body to sit still.
 Unlike ML where you need beefy GPU machines, mediation is a simple practice available to all for free.
-Contrary to our general beliefs, it's not just for monks and babas who for the most part lives in isolation but it's a practice that can help anyone including us - IT folks.
+Contrary to our general beliefs, it's not just for monks and babas who for the most part live in isolation but it's a practice that can help anyone including us - IT folks.

 While we are at it, just to be clear - meditation is not a magic wand that Harry Potter carries which can auto-magically clears your brains from stress and leaves you problem free.
-Instead, it's an effective tool when practiced consistently for a long period can change how you see and react to situations - which eventually reduces your stress levels and increases calmness in your life.
-Now that it's out of our way, here is my 3 step guide to get started with basic mindful meditation.
+Instead, it's an effective tool when practiced consistently for a long period can change how you see and react to situations - which eventually reduces your stress levels in your life.
+Now that it's out of our way, here is our 3 step guide to get started with basic mindful meditation.

 Step 1: Prepare yourself

 The first step is to prepare yourself for the meditation both physically and mentally.
 Pick a time that suits you the best.
-I feel morning times are good where you are less likely to be distracted but if that timing doesn't work for you pick the one that works.
-Now that you have chosen the time, the following set of items can help you prepping yourself.
+I feel morning times are good where you are less likely to be distracted but if that timing doesn't work for you simply pick the one that works.
+Now that you have chosen the time, here are some steps to prepare yourself.